Using Interface Classification

 One common task for network operators is to regularly review global connectivity, often evaluating it on a country-by-country basis.
 To intelligently price content destined for a given country, for example, content providers need a pretty good idea how much it actually costs them to deliver traffic to that locale.
 With costs of bandwidth varying from PNI (Private Network Interconnect) to Transit, it’s typically useful to look at segmentation for traffic — either inbound or outbound, depending on whether you are a content provider, carrier, or ISP — to each country of interest.

-We set up for this type of analysis using the following settings in the sidebar of the Data Explorer:
+To set up for this type of analysis we would use the following settings in the Query sidebar of Data Explorer:

 - Destination Country = FR (France for this example)

-After we click Apply Changes, we can see in the result shown above that a lot of the French traffic goes through transit, which is the most costly form of connectivity.
-We can go deeper on this first pass of investigation by figuring out which PoPs said traffic is delivered by, and, even more precisely, which devices and towards which ISP networks.
+With these settings, we can see in the result shown above that a lot of the French traffic goes through transit, which is the costliest form of connectivity.
+We can go deeper on this first pass of investigation by figuring out which PoPs this traffic is delivered by, and, even more precisely, which devices and towards which ISP networks.

-• Display and Sort By (Advanced Options): 95th percentile (smooths out potential spikes).
+- Primary Display & Sort Metric = 95th percentile (smooths out potential spikes)

 - Destination Country = FR (France for this example)